actix/actix-website/content/docs/getting-started.md

 {{< include-example example="getting-started" section="handlers" >}}

-Notice that some of these handlers have routing information attached directly using the built-in macros which allow you to specify the method and path that the handler should respond to.
+Notice that some of these handlers have routing information attached directly using the built-in macros.
+These allow you to specify the method and path that the handler should respond to.
 You will see below how to register the other route that does not use a routing macro.

 Next, create an `App` instance and register the request handlers.
 Use `App::service` for the